citp/privacy-policy-historical/m/me/mee/meetville.com.md

 Please, [contact](http://meetville.com/dating/feedback) our Support Team in case any financial security questions occur.

-These Privacy Policy was last modified on June 12, 2013.
+These Privacy Policy was last modified on January 30, 2015.